statelyai/xstate/.changeset/hot-zoos-destroy.md

 'xstate': major
 ---

-Action arguments are now consolidated into a single object argument.
-This is a breaking change for all actions that are called with arguments.
+Action/actor/delay/guard arguments are now consolidated into a single object argument.
+This is a breaking change for all of those things that are called with arguments.

 ```diff
 assign({